hemihydrate/blog/01-process.md

 just about high pitch.
 In fact, it's less about pitch than resonance and articulation.

-I also started dyed my hair a bit.
+I also dyed my hair a bit.
 Started putting polish on my nails, mostly just shiny black.
 I like black color.

 My set of clothes started changing as well.